That tax reform that happened at the end of 2017 was a doozy.

 But with the new tax laws effective January 1, 2018, employees could both exercise more of their stock options before triggering this tax at all and it should be easier to recoup any losses due to AMT through the credit.

-We’ll see increases to the AMT exemption as well as the phaseout amounts, and that permits more ISOs to be exercised before triggering AMT.
+We’ll see increases to the AMT exemption with AMT under the new tax plan, as well as the phaseout amounts, and that permits more ISOs to be exercised before triggering AMT.
 It will also be easier to use your minimum tax credits in future years, especially if you currently have minimum tax credit carryovers from prior years because you’ll likely be able to use these credits faster.

 Let’s look at some examples to help illustrate all this and see how much you could exercise before you would trigger alternative minimum tax: